stevelaurensius/mooc.fi/README.md

 ## mooc.fi
 mooc.fi stands for Massive Open Online Course (MOOC) offered by the University of Helsinki in Finland.
 It is a series of courses primarily focused on teaching computer science and programming skills.
 I started the python programming on March 8, 2024 and this repository is the exercise log

-This repository serves as a documentation of my journey learning Python through the MOOC.fi course.
-It's a personal space where I track my progress, store code snippets, and reflect on my learning journey.

 ## Overview

 In this repository, you'll find: